eranash100/Eranash100Libs/README.md

 How to implement the library?

-STEP 1:
-Add the line below to your app gradle ("build.gradle(app)")
+STEP 1: Go to your project gradle ("build.gradle(<ProjectName>)")

-    implementation 'com.github.eranash100:Eranash100Libs:1.0.0'

-STEP 2:
-Add the line below to the "repositories" in "allprojects" in your project gradle ("build.gradle(<ProjectName>)")
+1.2: Add the line below to the "allprojects" section -> "repositories" section

     maven { url "https://jitpack.io" }

 Its should look like this: